 Like Google Reader, iGoogle, Wave and Buzz before it, the days of the social network Google Plus may be numbered.
 The writing appears to be on the wall.
 With Twitter’s announcement on May 19 that Google’s app would include tweets in searches, Google is making massive changes.
 While Google may want to spic it differently, signs are pointing to the end of the social network.

-In a move that make lots of sense, Google announced today a rebranding of its web-based tools console from Webmaster Tools to Search Console.
+In a move that makes lots of sense, Google announced today a rebranding of its web-based tools console from Webmaster Tools to Search Console.
 As a tool I’ve come to love (and hate) over the years, I thought it would be a good time to reflect on this important part of any Search Engine Optimization (SEO) Strategy.

-In a recent blog post, Mozilla (makers of the popular Firefox browser) plan to set a date by which non-encrypted websites would see access to browser features gradually removed.
+In a recent blog post, Mozilla (makers of the popular Firefox browser) plans to set a date by which non-encrypted websites would see access to browser features gradually removed.
 While the details aren’t yet clear as to the timeframe, or exactly what features will be limited; but it’s a definite message that powerful players are pushing encryption on everyone.
 This trend of “encrypt everything” is becoming very troubling.

 I’m reminded of a rather prescient article from Kurt Sutter – creator and showrunner for Sons of Anarchy.
 I consider him eloquent, interesting, entertaining, and somewhat crazy.
 But he’s also as wrong as, well, everything Gene Simmons says.
 The early August article for Variety went after Google and its apparent love of piracy.